Savants Restructuring Limited

 Individuals have the right to request that incorrect or incomplete data is corrected and in certain circumstances, you may request that we erase any personal data on you which may be held or processed as part of our work as insolvency practitioners.
 If you have any complaints about how we handle your personal data, please contact Adrian Duncan at email@example.com to resolve the issue, where possible.
 You also have the right to lodge a complaint about any use of your information with the Information Commissioners Office (ICO), the UK data protection regulator.

-For all purposes in relation to this Statement, Mr. Duncan and Mr. Goldstein can be contacted at:
+For all purposes in relation to this Statement, Mr. Duncan, Mr. Goldstein and Mr McLeod can be contacted at:

 T: 0208 819 3191